 Your studies at UvA Economics and Business prepare you for a future career in an international environment.
 Joining the Erasmus+ Exchange Programme is a major step towards that goal.
 Don't miss this wonderful opportunity!
 It will might very well be the best time spent during your life as a student.
 So...where are you going?

-All UvA exchange programmes and internships abroad in the first semester of the new 2020-2021 academic year have been cancelled.
+All UvA exchange programmes in 2020-2021 academic year have been cancelled.
 This applies to both incoming and outgoing exchange students, regardless of the destination.

 Possible alternatives will vary per student and host university, and could range from postponing the exchange, participating in a virtual exchange, taking a minor, electives or a project course at the UvA or other Dutch university.

-We hope the exchange an internship programmes scheduled for the second semester will be able to go ahead.
-You are advised to stay in contact with the UvA EB Exchange Office.
+We hope the exchange an internship programmes scheduled for the 1st semester of the 2021-2022 academic year will be able to go ahead.

 This programme aims to give students the opportunity to study a semester in another EU country.
 Participating in the Erasmus+ Exchange will give you the chance to get to know another country, a new culture and language.
 Living and studying abroad will enrich you with new and exciting experiences.
 As a student of UvA Economics and Business, you have the opportunity to study at one of our excellent European partner universities.
 The Erasmus+ Exchange Programme is funded by the European Commission.